wizardwalk/midi-animator/README.md

 To change a track's color, hover mouse over a note, press ctrl and scroll mouse wheel.

 MIDI file is loaded from the midiFileName string.

+##Disclaimer

+I never actually intended to share this code, so it's rather sloppy.